PROMO: $50 Off & Free 2-Day Shipping | Use Code SAVE50

 • Dirty dental appliances

-Allergy to Oral Care Products
+Reaction to Oral Care Products

 Toothpaste and mouthwash products containing sodium lauryl sulfate (SLS) are especially notorious for irritating the mouth.
-SLS functions as a “surfactant” that produces cleansing and foaming action.
-Though The United States Food and Drug Administration (FDA) claims SLS is safe, thousands of studies have explored the toxicity of SLS and associate the ingredient with skin irritation and organ system toxicity.
+SLS functions as a “surfactant” that produces the cleansing and foaming action in soaps and toothpastes.

 Acidic Foods